Socialization - Doing it Right is as Important as Doing it at all!

 TOO MUCH, TOO SOON

 Experiences that seem trivial to us are often overwhelming for dogs.
 Do you remember your first walk through New York City's Times Square?
-The sights, sounds, and crowd were likely a lot to take in, and you probably spent several minutes acclimating and looking around before your brain could filter out which stimuli to focus on, and which to disregard as background noise.
+The sights, sounds, and crowd were likely a lot to take in, and you probably spent several minutes just acclimating and looking around before your brain could filter out which stimuli to focus on, and which to disregard as background noise.
 Puppies' brains in particular need time to be sure something is safe before they begin to interact confidently.
 Help them by breaking new experiences into digestible pieces, and go at their pace.
 For example, the dog park is likely too much, too soon for a young pup.
-Try a single new friend first and work up from there only when the dog is totally confident with each prior step.
+Try a single, similarly aged and sized new friend first, and work up from there only when the puppy is totally confident with each prior step.

-A dog that sits calmly to greet people and a dog that leaps on them with joy are both well-socialized dogs.
-However, owners and visitors may prefer one’s behavior to the other.
+A dog that sits calmly to greet people and a dog that leaps on them with joy are both well-socialized dogs in the sense that they like, are friendly to, and are not afraid of people.
+However, owners and visitors may prefer one dog’s behavior to the other.
 The same is true for a dog who joyfully overreacts when they see another dog outside.
 Actually, some of the dogs you see lunging and barking on leash at other dogs are neither dangerous nor aggressive - they are simply overexcited when they encounter other dogs (and usually pretty frustrated they can't get to them because of their leash).
 After all, as puppies they were encouraged to socialize with every dog they saw - and it was great!
 When the time is right, incorporate basic training into your socialization sessions as appropriate to ensure the best outcome.
-For example, once your puppy is confident with new dogs, it may be time to only allow calm greetings.
+For example, once your puppy is confident with new dogs, it may be time to only allow calm greetings, and also to let puppy know that sometimes we don't get to meet the other dog - and that's okay.
 Teaching your dog to react appropriately once a they have learned new experiences, people, places, and things are likely safe is one key to maximizing their freedom and quality of life.

 (2) Puppy's first bath - Start a few days in advance of the real bath by sprinkling treats on the tub floor.
 Break down each new item and sensation into short, positive introductions, proceeding only as your pup is totally comfortable with the prior step.